FlyingStuff/flexible-jekyll/_posts/2017-06-21-balloon-experiment.markdown

 ## Power and power management system

 For the power, we have used Lithium Ion batteries, 3.7v 6600mAh from Adafruit.
-This includes a protection circuitry that keeps the battery voltage from going too high (over-charging) or too low (over-use) which means that the battery will cut-out when at 3.0V.
+They include a protection circuitry that keeps the battery voltage from going too high (over-charging) or too low (over-use) which means that the battery will cut-out when at 3.0V.
 It will also protect against output shorts.
 The battery was connected to two integrated boost converters also from Adafruit that were used to, on one hand charge the experiment and one the other hand to provide 5V to most of the electronics and servomotors.

 What we have observed: